Fenimore Art Museum: Thaw Collection of American Indian Art

 Clare and Eugene Thaw donated their collection of indigenous American art to the Fenimore Art Museum in 1991.
 Items are continually added to the collection, which currently comprises more than 850 objects.

 Photography

 Fenimore Art Museum's photography collections feature a number of Cooperstown artists, the most well-known being the Smith & Telfer Collection.
 A portion of the firm's 60,000 piece archive has been digitized and is available online.

 Research library

 In 1968, a separate building was built to consolidate the library collections of both New York State Historical Association (as it was known at the time) and The Farmers' Museum.
 The Research Library supplements the missions and collections of both organizations by supporting research in local history, 19th century trades and agriculture, as well as art and material culture of Otsego County and surrounding areas of New York State.
+Records of the John More Association are held in this collection.

-Performing Arts
+Performing arts

 Since 2015 the museum has hosted outdoor theatrical productions in the Lucy B. Hamilton Amphitheater, located on the grounds overlooking Otsego Lake.